Temporary Breast Forms

 After mastectomy, some women choose to wear a temporary breast form.
 They are soft “fluffy” breast forms of cotton that can be worn pinned in a regular bra.
 This can help to fill out your clothes but does not have the weight or shape of your breast.

-If you choose, you can wear if immediately after surgery.
-In Victoria, temporary breast forms are available from the Breast Health Patient Navigator.
-In other island communities, please ask at your local hospital or contact call the Canadian Cancer Society's Cancer Information Service.
+If you choose, you can wear it immediately after surgery.
+In Victoria, temporary breast forms are available from the Just You Boutique.
+Please call 250-384-1791 to make an appointment.
+In other island communities please ask at your local medical supply outlet or mastectomy shop, if available.

 Breast Prosthesis Bank